PMP Certification Exam Preparation Guide: Resources & Tips

 After the 60th and the 120th questions of the exam, you could take optional 10-minute breaks that don’t count toward your time.

-The exam contains interactive questions where you’re asked to match a few items, select an area on an image, and so on.
+Besides single-choice and multiple-choice, the PMP exam contains interactive questions where you’re asked to match a few items, select an area on an image, and so on.

-At the moment, the PMP exam doesn’t have essay questions (where you need to type in the answers).
+There are no essay questions (where you need to type in the answers).

 Is PMP open book or proctored?